 - 1.1 The Board of Directors of Moleculin Biotech, Inc. (the "Company") established the Moleculin Biotech, Inc. 2015 Stock Plan (the "Plan") effective as of December 1, 2015.
-The Plan was amended effective as of April 19, 2016 and is hereby further amended and restated effective as of April 6, 2018, subject to approval by the Company's stockholders at the Company's annual meeting on June 6, 2018.
+The Plan was amended effective as of April 19, 2016, was further amended and restated effective as of April 6, 2018, and was further amended and restated as of March 26, 2020, subject to approval by the Company's stockholders at the Company's annual meeting on May 12, 2020.
 Awards granted prior to the effective date of the Plan's amendment and restatement shall be governed by the terms of the Plan as in effect on the grant date of the Award. - 1.2 The purpose of the Plan is to attract and retain outstanding individuals as Key Employees, Directors and Consultants of the Company and its Subsidiaries, to recognize the contributions made to the Company and its Subsidiaries by Key Employees, Directors and Consultants, and to provide such Key Employees, Directors and Consultants with additional incentive to expand and improve the profits and achieve the objectives of the Company and its Subsidiaries, by providing such Key Employees, Directors and Consultants with the opportunity to acquire or increase their proprietary interest in the Company through receipt of Awards.